kubernetes/website/blog/_posts/2018-03-26-kubernetes-1.10-stabilizing-storage-security-networking.md

 positive feedback cycle where more contributors commit code creating a more vibrant ecosystem.

-## Project VelocityThe CNCF has continued refining an ambitious project to
+## Project Velocity

-visualize the myriad contributions that go into the project.
+The CNCF has continued refining an ambitious project to visualize the myriad contributions that go into the project.
 [K8s DevStats](https://devstats.k8s.io/) illustrates the breakdown of contributions from major company contributors, as well as an impressive set of preconfigured